yasinnaal/python-code-tricks/README.md

 - For the multiples of five print “Buzz”.
 - For numbers which are multiples of both three and five print “FizzBuzz”."

+#### Using the Modulo Operator %
+I will use the % operator, When you see the % symbol you may think "percent" But in Python The % symbol is called the **Modulo Operator**.
+It returns the remainder of dividing the left hand operand by right hand operand.
+It's used to get the remainder of a division problem.

 ```
 n = 1
 while n <= 100: